Orange-OpenSource/noria-ontology/docs/sota/README.md

 The main components of this repository are the following ones:

-* List of data models: the [noria-sota-ontology.xlsx](noria-sota-ontology.xlsx) file
+* List of data models: the [./noria-sota-ontology.xlsx](noria-sota-ontology.xlsx) file
 * Dataset of data models: sub-folders in [./dm-rdf](./dm-rdf)

 ### Browse and/or edit the list of data models